 007 Would Have Loved The Stunt!
-Bond Girl Olga Kurylenko Bare Breasts Displayed In Paris For All To See
+Bond Girl Olga Kurylenko Bares Breasts, Displayed In Paris For All To See

 “It could happen now [the disaster].
 It’s actually quite in touch with what’s going on in the world, unfortunately,” the coy actress said.

 Olga who is twice-married and twice-divorced is currently in a domestic union with Max Benitz, a journalist.
-The multilingual actress who is fluent in Spanish, Russian, French and English has one son with Max.
+The multilingual actress who is fluent in Spanish, Russian, French, and English has one son with Max.

 [Featured Image Pascal Le Segretain/Getty Images]